wp-plugins/provide-support-live-chat/readme.txt

 == Description ==

-From now on [Provide Support] (http://www.providesupport.com/) can be easily integrated with WordPress websites with help of a new Provide Support Live Chat plugin for WordPress.
+From now on Provide Support (http://www.providesupport.com/) live chat can be easily integrated with WordPress websites with help of a new Provide Support Live Chat plugin for WordPress.
 Integration process will take a couple of minutes and will require minimum efforts.
-It's a simple matter of installing, enabling and positioning Live Chat button.
+It's a simple matter of installing, enabling and positioning live chat button.

 **The following types of WordPress integrations are available**

-* Adding Live Chat button to a sidebar
+* Adding live chat button to a sidebar
 * Placing a chat button to a fixed position on a browser window (the best solution for those websites which have no sidebar)
-* Ability to use your custom Live Chat icons images hosted on your server
+* Ability to use your custom live chat icons images hosted on your server
-* Adding a text chat link to a sidebar or a fixed position on a browser window
+* Adding a text live chat link to a sidebar or a fixed position on a browser window
-* Flexible options for chat button or chat link displaying (on specific pages, posts etc.)
+* Flexible options for the live chat chat button or chat link displaying (on specific pages, posts etc.)
 * Ability to utilize shortcodes is the best option for advanced users and will let you place the chat button anywhere on the website. `[providesupport]` shortcode can be used for showing the button or link within the posts or pages and `<?php echo do_shortcode ('[providesupport]') ?>` can be utilized for integration with the website source directly and will let adding the button or link to some specific position on the page

-Provide Support Live Chat plugin enables you to monitor the whole website no matter how many pages contain the chat button or link and will give a possibility to follow visitors in real time and proactively invite them to join Live Chat sessions.
+Provide Support Live Chat plugin enables you to monitor the whole website no matter how many pages contain the live chat button or link and will give a possibility to follow visitors in real time and proactively invite them to join live chat sessions.

 **About Provide Support**